 - Use a saltwater rinse.
 After 24 hours, you should begin rinsing your mouth 5-6 times a day with a cup of warm water mixed with a teaspoon of salt.
 Instead of spitting, let the rinse trickle out of your mouth.
 Spitting can dislodge the clot in your wisdom tooth extraction site.

 Wisdom teeth removal is a safe and common procedure.
 If you still have your wisdom teeth and are not sure whether or not they need to be removed, talk to your dentist.
-He or she will be able to answer any questions you may have and make recommendations.
+He or she will be able to determine the position and health of your wisdom teeth and answer any questions you may have about wisdom teeth removal.